 - Regularly trimming your cat’s nails can prevent injury and damage to household items.

-- Ask your veterinarian what type of clipper is best for your cat and also ask for a tutorial on how to perform this necessary task of trimming your cat’s nails.
+- Ask your veterinarian what type of clipper is best for your cat.
+You should also ask for a demonstration on how to trim your cat’s nails.

-- Most cats enjoy soft, cozy beds with deep sides that they can settle down into it.
-This provides your cat with a safe place they can call their own.
+- Most cats enjoy soft, cozy beds with deep sides that they can settle down into.
+These beds provide cats with safe places to rest and sleep.

-- Multiple resting places are preferable as cats seek warmth throughout the day and will move to different parts of the house where the sun is shining through any windows.
+- It is helpful to have multiple resting places since cats seek warmth throughout the day.
+They will move to different parts of the house where the sun is shining through the windows.

 Metal Cat Comb

-- Many cats like to be brushed.
-Most have a preference for the type of tool used.
-There are a wide variety of good brushes and gloves.
+- Many cats like to be brushed and most cats have a preference for the type of tool used.
+There are a wide variety of good brushes and gloves available.

 - It is especially important to find an acceptable tool for long-haired cats who may have trouble “keeping up” with their coats.